-The Coxes tendered their defense of the Columbs' claims to their title insurer, WFG National Title policy to the Coxes.
+The Coxes tendered their defense of the Columbs' claims to their title insurer, WFG National Title Insurance Company ("WFG"), which had issued a standard 2006 American Land Title Association ("ALTA") owner's policy to the Coxes.
 WFG denied the claim.
 The Coxes then filed a third-party complaint against WFG for breach of contract.